tshilzinger/git-practice/README.txt

 but git is able to reconcile them into one set of changes. this creates a new commit on the current branch

+## what's a remote?

+a remote repo is one hosted somewhere other than our local machine. we can add remotes with 'git remote add' and set up *tracking branches* to track differences between local and remote repos. we push to remotes with 'git push', and fetch from them with 'git fetch'. we can also fetch and merge in one step with 'git pull'.

 ## commit messages

 default editor is vim (this can be changed)